by Collyn Rivers – Updated 2021

 Weight distributing hitches and Land Rovers

 Whilst repeatedly being queried on a local caravanner’s forum, Land Rover’s position regarding the use of a Weight Distributing Hitch on its products is totally clear.

 In Land Rover’s own wording.
 ‘Do not exceed the Gross Vehicle Weight (GVW), maximum rear axle weight, maximum trailer weight, or the trailer’s nose weight.
 Doing so can cause accelerated wear and damage to the vehicle, and adversely affect the vehicle’s stability and braking.
 Serious injury or death can also result from a possible loss of control leading to an accident.

 The use of weight distribution hitches is not recommended.
 Using weight distribution hitches can potentially cause serious damage to the vehicle.’

-In essence that which Land Rover is saying is that if you tow a sensible weight caravan you do not need a Weight Distributing Hitch.
+In essence that which Land Rover is saying is that if you tow a sensible weight travel trailer you do not need a Weight Distributing Hitch.
 If you do use one, however, the action of that hitch adversely interacts with the Land Rover’s automatic levelling system.

 RV Books cannot respond to any direct questions relating to why a weight distributing hitch limits cornering.
-Various other articles on this website address other issues relating to tow vehicle and caravan stability.
+Various other articles on this website address other issues relating to tow vehicle and travel trailer stability.